AOEpeople/meals/README.md

 ### Invite guest for a meal
 As a logged-in user, you will see small share icon on each day in a week.
-You can send your guest the link, and he will be able to enroll for particular day giving his First/Last name and Company information.
+You can send your guest the link, and he will be able to enroll for a particular day giving his First/Last name and Company information.

 ### Transaction history
 Click on your balance.
 Now you get your Balance from the last day of the last month and an overview of all transaction in the current month.